Squelsh84/connemara-sticks-ms4/README.md

 ### User Story 1

-I want to be able to see the previous work that has been carried out.
+I want to be able to see  work that has been carried out and is available to purchase.

 ### User Story 2